pchj/ModelEarth-RealityStream/models/random-bits-forest/README.md

 # Random Bits Forest (RBF)

 Predicting eye blinks.
 Hyperparameter Tuning identifies which brain voxels are the best predictors for blinks.
-In the ["y" column](blinks-input.csv), a 1 indicates a blink.
+In the [target "y" column](blinks-input.csv), a 1 indicates a blink.

 Random Forest testing accuracy increased from 88% with default parameters to before tuning to a testing accuracy of 93% after tuning.